alterwear/arduino-firmware/README.md

    - Info re: I2C: https://howtomechatronics.com/tutorials/arduino/how-i2c-communication-works-and-how-to-use-it-with-arduino/
    - Added a follow-up to this comment: https://community.nxp.com/message/1026052

+## NFC on Arduino Pro Mini
+0. PWR and GND like normal, solder the two little extra pins (A4, A5) in the middle of the board next to A3.
+This is what connects to the SDL and SCLK of the NFC board).
+1. Use eink_i2c.

 [1][Potentially slightly useful NFC tag docs.](https://download.mikroe.com/documents/add-on-boards/click/nfc-tag/nfc-tag-click-manual-v100.pdf)

 [2][How To Mechatronics - I2C](https://howtomechatronics.com/tutorials/arduino/how-i2c-communication-works-and-how-to-use-it-with-arduino/)